USING OUR SIZE QUIZ

 1. Place your foot flat with the heel against a wall.
 Ensure you can stand up comfortably (i.e. make sure your heel isn't curled up against the wall making it seem shorter)

-2. Using something box-y with a flat edge (like a tissue box or a yoga block), pop it perpendicular against your longest toe.
+2. Using something box-y with a straight and flat edge (like a tissue box or a yoga block), pop it perpendicular against your longest toe.
 Stand up to check your heel is comfortably against the wall and the object is touching your longest toe parallel to the wall.

 3. Step away carefully then using a measuring tape, measure the length between the wall and the object in mm.
 Do it for both feet.